Beach style decorating ideas to help you create a fabulous retreat!

 Don’t be afraid of color.
 Here a fun fabric on an outdoor bench looks happy and fun.
 The colorful door and screen door just say “welcome!”.

 The wonderful thing about finding beach theme decorations is that you can find many things that come from nature.
 Sand, sea shells, rocks, coral, driftwood, and rope are just a few natural beach decor accessories.
+Find some clear glass jars and fill them with seashell, sand or starfish.

 Another unique item is old wood shutters.
 I found these at the local flea market.
 They make a fabulous addition to the coastal style!
 A beautiful seashell wreath is another way to bring nature indoors.